 For BHMS:

-To get a seat into BHMS, you will have to go through the NEET exam.
-The selection will be done based on the final merit as the sum of the total numbers obtained in the qualifying examination in 12th and the number scored in the entrance examinations, followed by the personal interview.
+To get a seat in BHMS, you will have to go through the NEET exam.
+The selection will be done based on the final merit as the sum of the total numbers obtained in the qualifying examination in the 12th and the number scored in the entrance examinations, followed by the personal interview.

 Recommended Read: Couldn’t Clear the NEET Exam?
 Here are 9 Career Paths to Explore Instead